ZhiZe-ZG/zhize-zg.github.io/docs/_posts/FileFormatResearch/_SpecialPages/2024-05-22-recommended-file-format.md

 * 🆓📖 `.mkv` [Matroska Video](/fileformatresearch/2024/05/05/mkv): Matroska video.
 Used to encapsulate complex audiovisual files.
 * 🆓📖 `.mp4` [MP4](/fileformatresearch/2024/05/05/mp4): A common audio and video container formats.
 Used to encapsulate relatively simple audio and video streams.
 * 🆓📖 `.ogg` [Ogg](/fileformatresearch/2024/06/28/ogg): An open source multimedia container.
 It's also usually used as an audio format.
+It is worth mentioning that it is an open-source project - from file format to the official encoders.

 Read only: